 Beyond this, outlets must be installed every 122cm along kitchen walls and at least one duplex outlet for each kitchen wall or countertop 30cm or more in length.
 In addition, the NEC mandates a dedicated outlet to serve a kitchen peninsula at least 60cm long.

-To calculate the total number of outlets needed, measure all kitchen wall and peninsula lengths in centimetres, then divide them by 122cm.
+To calculate the total number of outlets needed, measure the lengths of all kitchen walls and peninsulas in centimetres, then divide them by 122cm.
 Be sure to round any fractions up and consider placement for large appliances requiring dedicated circuits.

 Calculating Outlet Needs for Home Offices